dsimard/ready.js/README.md

       --nojslint              will not run JSLint
       --nocompiler            will not run the compiler
       --norecursive           will not look for files recursively

+    JsLintOptions:
+      You can use any jsLint options (http://bit.ly/jslintoptions) as an argument.
+      Example : readyjs /source /dest --evil --maxlen=80

     [Use a config file]
     readyjs path/to/config.file.js [options] (see http://j.mp/readyjsconfig)

 ## Continuous integration
 1. run `npm install ready.js`
 2. run `echo 'readyjs path/to/src path/to/dest' >> .git/hooks/pre-commit`

 ## Want to know more?